Movie Stories in English: 7 Thrilling English Novels With Movie Adaptations

 When you read a book you are practicing your English reading comprehension, and with movies you can practice listening comprehension as well.
 It is also easier to remember names of plot points because they are mentioned more frequently in a movie than they would be in a book.
 This helps you remember the things that you hear and see.

 When you watch a movie based on a book, you can hear the lines spoken out loud and you can understand the pronunciation of the words better.
+So they’re both great learning tools in their own way!

-Learn English by Reading Movies: 7 Thrilling English Novels with Movie Adaptations
+7 Awesome English Novels with Movie Adaptations

 Most people have already read “Harry Potter” books in their native language, which will make it fun to see how things are written in the English version.